Altimmune Announces Fourth Quarter and Full Year 2022 Financial Results and Provides a Business Update

 Webcast to be held today, February 28, 2023, at 8:30 am ET

 GAITHERSBURG, Md., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Altimmune, Inc. (Nasdaq: ALT), a clinical-stage biopharmaceutical company, today announced financial results for the fourth quarter and full year ended December 31, 2022, and provided a business update.
+28, 2023 (GLOBE NEWSWIRE) -- Altimmune, Inc. ALT, a clinical-stage biopharmaceutical company, today announced financial results for the fourth quarter and full year ended December 31, 2022, and provided a business update.

 "The next twelve-months is an important period for potential value-creating data readouts and the clinical development of pemvidutide, our GLP-1/glucagon dual-receptor agonist which is being developed for the treatment of both obesity and NASH.
 We are looking forward to announcing the top-line 24-week interim results from our MOMENTUM Phase 2 obesity trial in the second half of March," said Vipin K. Garg, Ph.D., President and Chief Executive Officer of Altimmune.
 "In addition, based on the compelling data from our recently completed trial in non-alcoholic fatty liver disease (NAFLD), which included greater than a 75% reduction in liver fat content and significant reductions in non-invasive markers of liver inflammation, we expect to initiate a Phase 2b biopsy-driven trial of pemvidutide in NASH in mid-2023.
 We expect the key endpoints of this trial to be NASH resolution and fibrosis improvement, both assessed following 24 weeks of treatment.
 Pemvidutide possesses key attributes that we expect to be important for both obesity and NASH, including the potential for robust reductions in body weight, liver fat, and liver inflammation, along with positive effects on serum lipids and blood pressure.
 We believe that the absence of dose titration further distinguishes pemvidutide from other incretin-based agents."